VibhaS1319/PythonPracticeWithJupyterNotebook/README.md

 # PythonPracticeWithJupyterNotebook
-This repository is for practicing basic python by using Jupyter Notebook
+This repository is for practicing basic python coding by using Jupyter Notebook